UtrechtUniversity/mimosa/docs/extending/index.md

 MIMOSA is built as a [Pyomo](https://www.pyomo.org/) model: an open-source Python package optimisation modelling language.
 Pyomo models consist of a combination of variables, constraints and parameters.
-The constraints link together the variables in the form of (optionally) non-linear equations.
+The constraints link together the variables in the form of (non-linear) equations.
 One variable is defined as the optimisation objective: in MIMOSA's case, the net present value of the global welfare.
 Pyomo translates the combination of variables, constraints and parameters to a form suitable for an external solver.
 The solver maximises the objective variable, while trying to fulfill all the constraints.